A small earthquake hits the Charlevoix region of Quebec early Sunday morning - ExBulletin

 A small earthquake hits the Charlevoix region of Quebec early Sunday morning

-Earthquake Canada confirmed that a 3.1-magnitude earthquake was felt in the Charlevoix region of Quebec this morning.
-Justin Tang / The Canadian Press
+Montreal – Seismic Canada has confirmed that a 3.1-magnitude earthquake was felt in the Charlevoix region of Quebec this morning.
+The federal agency reports that the small quake occurred at 4:51 a.m

-Earthquakes Canada confirmed that a 3.1-magnitude earthquake was felt in the Charlevoix region of Quebec this morning.

 The federal agency said the small quake occurred at 4:51 a.m.
 Sunday, about 10 kilometers southeast of Bay St. Paul.